 General ID The Zixi Broadcaster ID number Host ID Displays the ID of Zixi Broadcaster host.
 Start Time Displays the time that the Zixi Broadcast began to actively stream content.
-Up Time The duration of time that the broadcast is running.
-Inputs puts The number of current active inputs Outputs The number of current active outputs Remote In [kbps] The current aggregate input bitrate from remote sources - Zixi Push/Pull (in Kbps) Local In [kbps] The current aggregate input bitrate from local sources - UDP streams (in Kbps) Remote Out [kbps] The current aggregate output bitrate to remote destinations (in Kbps) Local Out [kbps] The current aggregate output bitrate to local destinations (in Kbps) HTTP Out [kbps] The current aggregate output bitrate for HTTP streams - FLV/RTMP/HLS/ MPEG-TS over HTTP (in Kbps) kBytes Sent The cumulative traffic transmitted (in Kbps) kBytes Received The cumulative traffic received (in Kbps) RTMP Server Active - the RTMP server is enabled (See Settings > Live Protocols > RTMP Server section) Off - the RTMP server is disabled
+Up Time Time The duration of time that the broadcast is running.
+Inputs nputs The number of current active inputs Outputs The number of current active outputs Remote In [kbps] The current aggregate input bitrate from remote sources - Zixi Push/Pull (in Kbps) Local In [kbps] The current aggregate input bitrate from local sources - UDP streams (in Kbps) Remote Out [kbps] The current aggregate output bitrate to remote destinations (in Kbps) Local Out [kbps] The current aggregate output bitrate to local destinations (in Kbps) HTTP Out [kbps] The current aggregate output bitrate for HTTP streams - FLV/RTMP/HLS/ MPEG-TS over HTTP (in Kbps) kBytes Sent The cumulative traffic transmitted (in Kbps) kBytes Received The cumulative traffic received (in Kbps) Kilobytes Transcoded The cumulative traffic that has been transcoded (in Kbps) RTMP Server Active - the RTMP server is enabled (See Settings > Live Protocols > RTMP Server section) Off - the RTMP server is disabled